vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

-Note that you don't have to specify that you want a vertical bar chart.
-In fact, we can change the visualization to a horizontal bar chart by swapping the `x` and `y` channels.
+Since the quantitative value is on y, you automatically get a vertical bar chart.
+We can change the visualization to a horizontal bar chart by swapping the `x` and `y` channels.

 <div class="vl-example">
 {